-Known for its rolling mountains, laid-back vibes, and delicious food, Northern Thailand is one region you cannot miss out on seeing while travelling the Land of Smiles.
-The landscapes and attractions found here are ones you will not find anywhere else, and one of the most renowned gems of this region is the ancient city of Chiang Mai.
+Known for its rolling mountains, laid-back vibes, and delicious food, Northern Thailand is one region you cannot miss out on while travelling the Land of Smiles.
+The landscapes and attractions found here are ones you won’t find anywhere else, and one of the most renowned gems of this region is the ancient city of Chiang Mai.
 Here, a guide on what to do in Chiang Mai in 48 hours.

 Day one of our exploration in Chiang Mai begins with an ethical animal sanctuary before ending the day with one too many alcoholic beverages.
 Let’s begin!

-Morning – Visit Elephant Nature Park
+Morning: Visit Elephant Nature Park

 Ethical animal tourism is hard to come by in Thailand, which is why we love Elephant Nature Park.
 This rescue and rehabilitation centre has rescued many elephants, and they now reside at this stunning sanctuary found about an hour’s drive outside of the city.
 In addition to elephants, you will also see buffaloes, dogs, and cats at the sanctuary.
 All of the animals are cared for by the excellent and caring staff here.
 If you want to get involved and interact with Thailand’s national animal in an ethical way, this is the sanctuary to frequent.
 During a single-day visit, you get to feed, bathe, and observe all of the animals in their natural environment at Elephant Nature Park.
 A delicious lunch is also provided.
 We recommend booking a full-day tour, as the half-day tour is the same price and you do not get to bathe with the elephants!

-Evening – Head back to the city for a delicious dinner
+Evening: Head back to the city for a delicious dinner